clintoncwolfe/vagrant-cookbook-fetcher/README.md

 vagrant-cookbook-fetcher
 ========================

+DEPRECATED - you should really use something like vagrant-berkshelf.
+This thing came from a darker time.

 A Vagrant plugin to automatically fetch cookbooks, roles, and such whenever you run vagrant provision, up or start.

 ## Compatibility

 For vagrant 1.0.x, use vagrant-cookbook-fetcher 0.0.x .
 For vagrant 1.1.x, use vagrant-cookbook-fetcher 0.1.x .
 It may or may not work.
-For vagrant 1.2.x, use vagrant-cookbook-fetcher 0.1.x .
+For vagrant 1.2.x+, use vagrant-cookbook-fetcher 0.1.+ .

 ## Behavior